 The data collated for Task 2.1 in WP 2 will be used to inform several MSFD descriptors, including D1C2, D1C4 and D1C5 (Table 6).
 The prepared data do not include all data on cetacean sightings that are available in the MSFD subregion "Bay of Biscay and Iberian Coast" (e.g. CETUS, PELAGO, ECOCADIZ).
-Some of these data were collated in other endeavours (e.g. the MERP project; Waggitt et al. 2020 but see also ICES 2020b page 32-33) or may be collated in the upcoming Joint Cetacean Data Programme (JCDP11) from JNCC but whose database will be hosted by ICES.
-Presence-only data can also be downloaded from OBIS-SEAMAP12, but these data alone cannot inform on abundance.
-Integrating so-called presence-only13 data in a data fusion framework is possible in theory but requires careful and proper weighing of survey effort.
+Some of these data were collated in other endeavours (e.g. the MERP project; Waggitt et al. 2020 but see also ICES 2020b page 32-33) or may be collated in the upcoming Joint Cetacean Data Programme (JCDP) originally from JNCC but whose database is currently hosted by ICES.
+Presence-only data can also be downloaded from OBIS-SEAMAPSSSS, but these data alone cannot inform on abundance.
+Integrating so-called presence-only\\\\\ data in a data fusion framework is possible in theory but requires careful and proper weighing of survey effort.
 Unfortunately, with presence-only data, survey effort is often not explicitly recorded and substantial work must be devoted to finding good proxies of survey effort in order to tease apart the effect of biased sampling and the true distribution or abundance of cetaceans (Botella et al. 2020; Martino et al. 2021).
 Such work is beyond the scope of Task 2.1 in WP2 (and WP2 more broadly).
-Because Task 2.1 will endeavour to address D1C2 (abundance), priority was given to data that can inform on absolute abundance, that is data collected using a distance sampling protocol (Table 6).
+Because Task 2.2 will endeavour to inform D1C2 (abundance), priority was given to data that can inform on absolute abundance, that is data collected using a distance sampling protocol (Table 6).
+ICES (2020b) stresses how "[a] critical issue when combining any survey data sources is that correction factors to account for differences in detection probability (i.e. esw and g(0)) are survey-specific."
+Task 2.2 looked into modelling efficiently heterogeneity in detection function to address this issue (see Deliverables 2.2a and 2.2c).

-This priority given to D1C2 (abundance) is justified on the ground that abundance is a primary MSFD criterion, a fundamental biodiversity variable, and is needed to inform other descriptors such as D1C4 (distribution) or D1C1 (bycatch).
-In particular, if absolute abundance can be estimated and spatialized, it is also possible to obtain distribution maps by a straightforward transformation of abundance in presence probability (Royle et al. 2005).
-Presence is the probability of at least one animal being present at a given location, which is the complement of no animal being present at said location.
+The priority given to D1C2 (abundance) is justified on the grounds that abundance is a primary MSFD criterion, a fundamental biodiversity variable, and is needed to inform other descriptors such as D1C4 (distribution) or D1C1 (bycatch).
+In particular, if absolute abundance can be estimated and mapped in space and time, it is also possible to obtain distribution maps by a straightforward transformation of abundance in presence probability (Royle et al. 2005).
+Presence is the probability of at least one animal being present at a given location at a given time, which is the complement of no animal being present at said location.
 Such probability can be derived from a DSM or an SDM (Royle et al. 2005).
-Inferring the habitat of cetaceans (D1C5) is more difficult endeavour than predicting abundance or distribution (see Shmuéli 2010 for a discussion of predictive versus explanatory modelling).
-In particular, it assumes that all causally relevant environmental variables are included in the model, and that these provide an exhaustive description of the habitat including any change thereof through time, hence assuming stationarity of relationships between abundance/distribution of cetacean species and the marine environment.
-These are stringent assumptions, which may explain in part why the operationalisation of D1C5 is less advanced than that of other descriptors.
-For the present task, only 7 environmental variables have been extracted so far (Table 5), and it is unlikely that these represent a sufficient set to explain the habitats of all cetacean species in Table 2.
-However, these environmental variables were chosen because of their availability at the relevant scales (both in space and time) in the MSFD subregion "Bay of Biscay and Iberian Coast".
-They constitute a starting point, but it can already be acknowledged that some of chosen variables (e.g. bathymetry, slope) maybe correlated to cetacean habitat while not being in causal relationship: they may be crude proxies of other processes that explain habitat.

-11 https://jncc.gov.uk/our-work/joint-cetacean-data-programme/
+https://jncc.gov.uk/our-work/joint-cetacean-data-programme/